 The Original Aran Company established 35 years’ ago, pride themselves in maintaining the original Aran knitwear design.
 A craft which has been passed on through the generations.
-Based in Donegal they produce high quality Aran knitwear with luxurious soft wool and wool blended with other natural fibres including cashmere.
-Taking inspiration from the surrounding natural beauty of the rugged mountains and the Wild Atlantic the natural fibres and colours used in their knits is a reflect the wild and stunning countryside of Donegal.
+Based in Donegal they produce high quality Aran knitwear with luxurious soft wool and wool blended with other natural fibers including cashmere.
+Taking inspiration from the surrounding natural beauty of the rugged mountains and the Wild Atlantic the natural fibers and colors used in their knits is a reflect the wild and stunning countryside of Donegal.

 Catherine Costigan, Bespoke Artist

 Catherine Costigan is based in the historical town of Cashel in Co.
 Tipperary.
 Catherine draws her inspiration from the natural Irish wildlife in the local countryside surrounding Cashel.
-Catherine has a unique eye for colours and combines her talent to create animals on canvas with fantastic selection of vibrant colours.
-To develop each piece Catherine uses a palette knife on the canvas using bold, expressive colours.
+Catherine has a unique eye for colors and combines her talent to create animals on canvas with fantastic selection of vibrant colors.
+To develop each piece Catherine uses a palette knife on the canvas using bold, expressive colors.

-Catherine’s preferred paints are mostly acrylics and she also use oils, watercolours, and pastels.
-Each piece of work painted by Catherine is bespoke and each stage of the painting is done in collaboration with the buyer, from shape of the animal/bird to choose of colours.
+Catherine’s preferred paints are mostly acrylics and she also use oils, watercolors, and pastels.
+Each piece of work painted by Catherine is bespoke and each stage of the painting is done in collaboration with the buyer, from shape of the animal/bird to choose of colors.
 Each painting is bespoke has its own unique character and personality, this adds an extra special dimension to your piece.

 Nest Box Ireland